RajPandya737/Rubiks/README.md

 3. `config.py`:File containing all constants used in the program.
 4. `color_diff.py`: A file containing color math operations.
 5. `matplot_img.py`: A file containing the Img_MPL class.
+6. `cubie_render_test.py`: A file containing test code on rendering a Rubiks cube in MPL
-6. `README.md`: This file, providing an overview of the project.
+7. `README.md`: This file, providing an overview of the project.

 ## Future Development